akashsinghal09/Bike-Sharing/README.md

 ## Conclusions
 By analysing the dataset, The conclusion that company should focus on the following variables to manage the demand:

 - Season
-- months( July, September)
 - Year
-- Sunday
+- temp
 - weathersit
+- holiday
+- month - Sept